The-Taggart-Institute/container-essentials/4-building/4-6_wordpress.md

       MYSQL_PASSWORD: w0rdpres$
 ```

 Let me reiterate that this is _not the way_ to do this in production, but it will do to get us started.
+We'll examine better secrets management in a later chapter.

 ## Volumes